hexatomium/hexatomium-old.github.io/_posts/2016-01-21-amazon-roots.md

 1. Amazon is reported to have some <a href=http://www.defenseone.com/technology/2014/07/how-cia-partnered-amazon-and-changed-intelligence/88555/>very close ties</a> to <a href=http://www.salon.com/2014/12/01/amazons_frightening_cia_partnership_capitalism_corporations_and_our_massive_new_surveillance_state/>spy agencies</a>.

 2. The new roots have not been announced by Microsoft.
-Their Program Participants page is oddly silent about the changes.
+Their <A Href=social.technet.microsoft.com/wiki/contents/articles/31634.microsoft-trusted-root-certificate-program-participants.aspx>Program Participants</A> page is oddly silent about the changes.
    Additionally, it's interesting how Starfield (another root acquired by Amazon last year) does not appear in there either.
    Hopefully that's just a coincidence, but I'll let you be the judge on that.

 3. No other trust store provider (Mozilla, Google, Oracle) trusts these roots as of today.

+<a href=http://trax.x10.mx/apps.html>RCC</A> detecting the new roots:

 <img src=http://i.imgur.com/b4Il9ff.png>